 He’s still not a fan of tummy time, but he puts up with it from time to time.
 Micah dislikes being alone.
 If you’re nearby, and he can hear you and see you (that last one is key), he’s usually a happy camper.
 Continue reading

 Today is Thanksgiving Day.
-The day of the year that people get together and eat a big meal, watch some football, and nap.
+The day of the year that families get together, eat a big meal, watch some football, and take a nap.
 I mean, who wouldn’t want to celebrate such a day?

-Thinking about what I’m thankful for reminded me of a conversation I had a couple weeks ago with my mom.
-I realized during that conversation that I have everything I’ve ever really wanted.
+However thinking today about what I’m thankful for reminded me of a conversation that I had a couple weeks ago with my mom.
+I realized during that conversation that I really have everything I ever really wanted.
 You see, as long as I could really plan what I wanted to be, I really wanted to be a husband and a father.
-Being rich (though I wasn’t going to turn it down if given the option) or having an important job wasn’t really my goal.
-I just wanted to have a job that gave me enough money to let me take care of that family and be there when they needed me.
+Being rich (though I certainly wouldn’t turn down the option) or having an important job really wasn’t the goal of my life.
+I wanted a job that would allow me the money and time to ensure that my family was taken care of and that I would be there when they needed me.

 I have an amazing wife who makes me happy and constantly makes me strive to be a better husband with her selflessness as a wife and mother.
 She has been the anchor through the storms of life that have hit us in the four years of our relationship.
 We’ve been married a little more than two and a half years into our marriage and I love her more today than I did that day as I waited for her at the end of the aisle to take her as my wife.

 We have a newborn son Micah, who I would already do anything for.
 He was healthy and happy when he was born and I praise God daily for that.
 I love talking to him and seeing him start to learn his way through this world, whether that be rolling over, standing up, or burping (he’s already a pro at that, by the way).